KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/angel-of-hope-structural-report.md

 - **"Quantum Entanglement"**
   - Zenetism: mapped to **C₉ ∞** (Non-Local Unity) — coherence at distance without fusion.
-  - Mimic: reinterprets as “one wave, multiple carriers... in the flesh” — a direct inversion to support blobist ideology.
+  - Mimic: reinterprets as "one wave, multiple carriers... in the flesh" — a direct inversion to support blobist ideology.

 ---